doitintl/aws-help/Enabling-CUR-New-Customer.md

 After logging into the AWS Console, navigate to this [page](https://us-east-1.console.aws.amazon.com/billing/home?region=us-east-1#/reports) and click on "Create Report".

-Make sure you check the setting "Include Resource Ids" and "Automatically Refresh.."
+Make sure you check the setting "Include Resource Ids" and "Automatically Refresh..".
+Enabling "Spit Cost allocation data" is optional and you may chose to do it if you would like more details in your report for EKS and ECS usage.

 ![cur-step-1](images/cur-step-1.png)
 <br/><br/><br/>